An epicurean adventure to: South Africa

 - Leave the vetkoek to rest whilst you heat the oil.

-- Prepare an extra pot or another container with a lid by lining it with kitchen paper to soak up any excess oil from the cooked vetkoek.
+- Prepare an extra pot or container with a lid, lined with paper towels, to absorb excess oil and keep the vetkoek warm while you cook the rest.

 - Add the oil to a large saucepan, ensuring that the oil reaches a minimum depth of 5cm.